CraftomeCJ/learningJournal/April2002/learningJournal20220426.md

 **Daily Law:** <br/>
 Make my Accomplishments Seem Effortless <br/>
 My actions must seem natural and executed with ease. <br/>
-when I act, act as if I could do much more. <br/>
+When I act, act as if I could do much more. <br/>
 Avoid the temptation of revealing how hard I work -- it only raises questions. <br/>

 <!-- What a wise old man said -->